lo-language/velo/docs/basics.md

 	log("error reading `fileName`: `error`");
 ```

-An async request can be thought of as a hybrid language construct that fuses a message dispatch with a specialized conditional.
+An async request can be thought of as a hybrid language construct that fuses a message dispatch with a specialized conditional; if you've worked with promises this approach will feel familiar to you.

 A failure continuation can easily swap in its own value for one that was expected from a success reply using `substitute`.**